 5. Tyler Pyron Garden

 At 212 W Dobbs, Pyron Garden is a private backyard garden with beautifully landscaped azaleas, tulips, and roses.
-Unfortunately, Mr. Guy Pyron passed in March of 2020, but the private garden will live on.
+Unfortunately, Mr. Guy Pyron passed away in March 2020, but the private garden will live on.

 6. Ina Brundrett Azalea Garden

-Be sure to check out the Ina Brundrett Azalea Garden on Tyler Junior College’s campus, near the duck pond, west of the Tyler Museum of Art.
+Be sure to check out the Ina Brundrett Azalea Garden (PDF) on Tyler Junior College’s campus, near the duck pond, west of the Tyler Museum of Art.
 You’ll find many types of azaleas, including extensive plantings of the re-blooming Encore varieties.